Ameliasks/dms1_blog/posts/first-blog-post.md

 ## 2 - A book containing Digital Media wisdom, found amongst many.

 ![photo 2](photos/2.jpg)
+*Us at the Swanston Library with 'The Poetics of Digital Media*

+Perhaps the most time-consuming of all our attempts, this item led the team to the Swanston Library.
+Completely new to and unfamiliar with the library, we were slightly overwhelmed with where to start.
+Jacqueline and Jill made the astute decision to search through the library directory for books with titles including 'digital media'.
+We realised then that we were on the wrong floor and and went downstairs to continue the search.
+Althought it took us a considerable amount of time to scour through the shelves, we eventually found one of the books we saw on the directory (with a little help from the librarian), as pictured above, called 'The Poetics of Digital Media'.

 ## 3 - A wide net strung above, bulging under the weight of its flying paper cargo.
+*Us at the Swanston Library with the net of paper cranes*

+While exploring the library for the previous item, Ruby and I passed the net of paper cranes by chance and brought the rest of the team in for the photo.

 ![photo 1](photos/3.jpg)

 ## 4 - A curtain of roots, delivered by a winged visitor.
+*Us on Bowen Street with the installation*

+When I saw the word 'roots' I immediately thought of the buildings 2,4 and 6 on Bowen Street, but could not draw the association between any of them and a 'winged visitor*.
+Upon seeing the installation at the front of building 8, Lachy mentioned that the way the roots covered the open staircase behind it makes it appear as a curtain of sorts.

 ![photo 1](photos/4.jpg)